-Some videos, like documentaries or vlogs, featured video footage captured by drones from an overhead angle.
+Some videos, like documentaries or vlogs, feature video footage captured by drones from an overhead angle.
 While drones are great for capturing overhead video and creating a great experience for the viewer, they are not necessarily a good option for capturing overhead video for making tutorials.
 I really want a drone but I can’t justify the cost … and they’re not really recommended for indoor use.
 If you want to make overhead tutorial videos, you don’t need a drone.

 The number one reason I wrote this post is because I was in the same place you might be, about 5 years ago: searching online for ways to make overhead video tutorials.
 I wanted to shoot overhead videos.
 I knew there had to be specialized equipment for making these videos … I’ve even filmed with professional crews for clients and at events and I saw what they mounted their cameras and lights on.
 I knew the specialized video equipment existed.
 But at the end of the day, I couldn’t seem to find this equipment anywhere.